aws-samples/amazon-location-samples/create-custom-map-style/README.md

 1. If you want to download a copy of the Sprites and Glyphs your map uses we've included a helper script `downloadSpritesGlyphs.sh` :

     ```bash
-    $ ./downloadSpritesGlyphs.sh CreateCustomMapStyle-<env> Amplify-Default
+    ./downloadSpritesGlyphs.sh CreateCustomMapStyle-<YOUR ENVIRONMENT NAME> Amplify-Default
     ```

 This should create a folder for `sprites` and a folder for `glyphs` with a number of options for each.
 [Sprites](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-sprites.html) can be either .json or .png files with an optional @2x version.
-[Glyphs](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-glyphs.html) are a combination of a font family and a Unicode range.
+[Glyphs](https://docs.aws.amazon.com/cli/latest/reference/location/get-map-glyphs.html) are a combination of a font and a Unicode range.

 1. If you choose to download the map Glyphs and Sprites you'll have to serve them on a port that is not already occupied.
 From `tileserver/`: